Jona von Ustinov: Later career

 Meanwhile, he had begun working for the British intelligence service MI5, and hosted secret meetings of senior British officials and German generals at his home on the fourth floor of 34 Redcliffe Gardens, Kensington, London.
 Notable among these guests were the diplomat Robert Vansittart and Winston Churchill (then out of power).
 Another was Wolfgang zu Putlitz, a First Secretary of the German Embassy in London who provided detailed information about German rearmament.
 Former MI5 officer Peter Wright said it was "priceless intelligence, possibly the most important human-source intelligence Britain received in the prewar period".

 He also tried to convince the British government to adopt a more robust attitude towards Nazi Germany.
 Seven months before the occupation of Czechoslovakia in 1939, he was able to acquire the German plans.
 He later regretted that Prime Minister Neville Chamberlain could not bring himself to take any action.

 Death

 Ustinov died on 1 December 1962 in Eastleach, Gloucestershire from a massive heart attack.
 It was the day before his 70th birthday.
 Administration of his estate was given to his wife, Nadia, on 7 May 1963 – his effects were valued at £1,196.

-Peter Wright, author of Spycatcher, said that Ustinov was discovered by another member of the British intelligence community a short time before his death, selling books from his library to supplement his income.
+Peter Wright, author of Spycatcher, alleged that Ustinov had been discovered by another member of the British intelligence community a short time before his death, selling books from his library to supplement his income.
 According to Wright, Ustinov's pension had been overlooked, and he was almost penniless.
-Wright states that someone from MI5 did attempt to rectify the situation, but that Ustinov died a short time later and he (Wright) did not know whether or not the problem was corrected.
+Wright says that someone from MI5 did attempt to rectify the situation, but that Ustinov died a short time later and he (Wright) did not know whether or not the problem was corrected.